- 4 tbsp rapeseed, vegetable or sunflower oil

 - 2 long cinnamon sticks, snapped in half

 - 1 tbsp black mustard seeds

 - 2 tsp cumin seed

-- 4 fat or 6 smaller garlic clove, peeled and sliced
+- 4 fat or 6 smaller garlic cloves, peeled and sliced

 - 1kg butternut squash or pumpkin flesh, peeled and cut into sugar-cube size pieces

-- 3 Bramley apple (about 500g), peeled and cut into sugar-cube size pieces
+- 3 Bramley apples (about 500g), peeled and cut into sugar-cube size pieces